vmware-labs/wasm-workers-server/docs/docs/features/environment-variables.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# Environment Variables
+# Environment variables

 Wasm Workers Server allows you to configure environment variables so a worker can read them.
 This configuration is done through the `TOML` file associated to a worker (a `TOML` file with the same filename as the worker). **This means every worker has its own set of environment variables**.